ryanrishi/ryanrishi.com/pages/blog/2022-01-31-solving-wordle.md

 - `sight`
 - `tight`

-Some of those are reasonable guesses (`light` was the answer in Wordle #226), but some words in there are archaic words that are unlikely to be a Wordle answer.

-Here is a test case for that worst-case scenario.
+Here is a test case to demonstrate that worst-case scenario.
 ```java
 @Test
 void testTight_iterative_badSeed() {